 Pray for Reconnection

-The project’s starting point was a Japanese word ‘Mottainai’ which keeps coming back whenever Yuka discards rubbish that still has life or beauty.
+The project’s starting point was the Japanese word ‘Mottainai’ which keeps coming back whenever Yuka discards rubbish that still has life or beauty.
 This word, derived from Buddhism, is expressed when an object or a person does not deserve to be treated in such a way.
-Habitual thoughts, words and actions unconsciously form our core values.
-She believes empathetic and respectful approach towards other species has always been important for co-existing since humans are a part of the nature.
+Habitual thoughts, words, and actions unconsciously form our core values.
+She believes an empathetic and respectful approach towards other species has always been important for co-existing since humans are a part of nature.

 The installation is composed of figurative birds that are hanging objects or jewellery.
-All the birds are designed to present their vulnerable states: hanging bird objects in their falling position with Japanese votives in red, the brooches with down-ward arrow, bird’s rings are linked with habitat/food rings with a chain which symbolize the urgency of their reconnection.
-Hanging jewellery is displayed as an installation but viewers can wear them using their imagination to create empathetic feeling towards the bird species.
+All the birds are designed to present their vulnerable states: hanging bird objects in their falling position with Japanese votives in red, the brooches with a downward arrow, bird’s rings are linked with habitat/food rings with a chain which symbolizes the urgency of their reconnection.
+Hanging jewellery is displayed as an installation but viewers can wear them using their imagination to create an empathetic feeling towards the bird species.

 The lapwing series consists of three rings.
-They have differences and similarities in colour, size, form, materials and finishing touches to represent the state of lapwings of each period.
-Abstract expression is expected to repeat in viewer’s/wearer’s mind and works to appeal their emotions as an experience.
+They have differences and similarities in colour, size, form, materials, and finishing touches to represent the state of lapwings of each period.
+Abstract expression is expected to repeat in viewers’ minds and works to appeal to their emotions as an experience.